• Home

 Securing artificial grass seams.

-To secure the rest of the turf, use 6 inch galvanized turf nails.
+To secure the rest of the turf, we used 6-inch galvanized turf nails.
 Hammer a nail every 6 inches along the perimeter and every 2 feet on the inside area.
 Make sure, when hammering a nail down, to move the blades to show the black backing.
 You want the nail head touching the backing and not trapping the blades of grass.
 Also, make the nail hit just the top of the backing.
 You’ll want to prevent making an indention in the backing.
 This will cause divots in the turf.

 Once you have your chosen infill, you’ll apply it over the turf.
 We poured the infill n a wheelbarrow and used a scoop shovel to evenly distribute it over the turf.
 Then using a stiff broom, brushed it into the bottom of the turf until was evenly distributed to the bottom and the seams disappeared.
 Infill does a few things.
 For one, it makes the blades stand up giving it a more natural look.
 And because it makes the blades stand up, it will keep it looking brand new longer vs the blades being flat and wearing down.
 It also helps to weigh down the turf.

-Typically, the infill is the last step.
+Typically, the infill is the last step of a DIY artificial turf installation.
 For us, since our turf wasn’t meeting against a structure or concrete slab/pavers, we had one last thing to do.
 Remember how we didn’t dig down the 2-4 inches at the beginning?
 Our landscape edging holding the road base and turf area was sitting about and inch and a half about the ground.
 Don’t worry, we have a plan!

 Along the backside, we installed 3/8″ salt and pepper granite rocks that go from our fence to the landscape edging.
 This created a level transition from the rocks to the turf.
 We also used the same weed barrier we used under the artificial grass to prevent weeds from growing.
-We filled in around the trees as well with the granite rocks but didn’t use the weed barrier.
-We want to allow the roots to breathe of the trees.
+We filled in around the trees as well as with the granite rocks but didn’t use the weed barrier.
+We want to allow the roots of the trees to breathe.

 Adding gravel around turf.